Our Roots as Bay Area Community Council

 From the start, this nonprofit was made up of volunteers representing business, education, nonprofits, and government, working together to engage community leaders in understanding and shaping the area’s future.
 It was and is governed by a board of 24 directors representing a cross section of the community.

 The focus in the first thirty years was identification, analysis of and engagement with important community issues.
 The organization committed to being a thought leader to engage the community and monitor and report progress.
 (See list of key events and publications below.)
-In 2018, the Council piloted its first Foresight Analysis workshop by futurist Garry Golden for a cohort of eleven community leaders.
+In 2018, the Council piloted its first Strategic Foresight workshop by futurist Garry Golden for a cohort of eleven community leaders.
 Additional cohorts were trained each succeeding year.

 A Track Record of Community Leadership

 30+ Years of Convening, Informing and Publishing as Bay Area Community Council

 - Greater Green Bay 2017: Envisioning the Future, 2018 published results, summit producer